BladeRunnerJS/scaling-js-apps/overview/prerequisites.md

 1. Laptop
 2. A git client
+3. A GitHub account
-3. Java 7 installed
+4. Java 7 or 8 installed
-4. The latest BladeRunnerJS release
+5. The latest BladeRunnerJS release

 ## Before we begin